International Structural Engineering and Construction Society: ISEC Press

 In 2014, ISEC Society launched ISEC Press as a publishing subsidiary.
-The title is now known as "Proceedings of International Structural Engineering and Construction," carrying an ISSN number of 2644-108X.
+The title is now known as "Proceedings of International Structural Engineering and Construction," carrying an ISSN number of 2644-108X, and is registered with Crossref as journal articles.

 The articles go through a rigorous peer-review process.
 Abstracts are reviewed double-blind, whereas the manuscripts are reviewed single-blind.
 All articles go through similarity checks and an extensive copyediting process.

 Publications

-To date, ISEC has published its proceedings from international and regional conferences, containing more than 3,500 peer-reviewed papers from about 60 countries.
+To date, ISEC has published its proceedings from international and regional conferences, containing more than 4,000 peer-reviewed papers from ~72 countries.
 These are accessible in the ISEC Proceedings Archive.

 Sponsors, co-sponsors, promoters, and endorsers

 ISEC Society conferences have been supported by a large number of professional organizations.

 Registrations, indexing, archiving

 All titles of the Proceedings of International Structural Engineering and Construction carry a DOI number, are registered with Crossref as journal articles, indexed in Scopus, and archived in ClockSS.